 The area we live in is a beautiful place, offering breathtaking views and a gorgeous natural landscape which makes even non-artists feel like picking up a brush and conveying its beauty on canvas, so as you might expect, true artists cannot stay away!
 Samples of their work can be seen in the variety of galleries that line our streets, including include the Sierra Light Gallery (3399 Main Street M-2) and the Twin Lakes Art Gallery (51 Lake Mary Road).
 Ignore the wet roads and gloomy skies as you lose yourself in the magic created by some of the most talented artists in the world, and when you find the piece that speaks to your heart, snatch it up and never let it go!
 You may not be able to recreate the beauty of Mammoth, but the masterpieces found in our art galleries do so masterfully!

-Enjoy Peace of Mind in Mammoth
+Enjoy Peace of Mind and These Activities in Mammoth